SamVadidar/RGBT/Datasets/README.md

 Summary of what should be done:
 ===================================
-- [x] Configure the GPU, Server, and Linux Laptop (Hardware-Software connection)
+- [x] Find all the Datasets, which provide IR images
-- [x] Review the possible datasets and a testbench you want to test on (Dataset)
+- [x] Review their specifications
-- [ ] Summary of Summaries and find a hole (Target)
+- [ ] Have a look on: 20-03-(Yolov3 PedestrianOnly)Pedestrian Detection in Severe Weather Condition.pdf
-- [ ] Implement RGB Network
-- [ ] Implement the state of the art Fusion Network
-- [ ] Train the IR branch of the Fusion network with IR only Datasets
-- [ ] Test on FLIR-aligned version (Testbench?)

 DataSet Review:
 ===================================